sin5678/inav_cn_wiki/Connecting-a-Gimbal-to-iNav.md

 There are mainly two scenarios for using `SERVO GIMBAL` feature.

-1: Using an actuall gimbal like  [this](http://www.banggood.com/Upgrade-Debugging-Edition-JIYI-FPV-G3-3D-3-Axis-Gimbal-For-Gopro-Hero3-3-Hero4-Aerial-Photography-p-1031482.html?rmmds=search), with the purpose of just having controll over PITCH and (ROLL OR YAW) of gimball.
+1: Using an actuall gimbal like  [this](http://www.banggood.com/Upgrade-Debugging-Edition-JIYI-FPV-G3-3D-3-Axis-Gimbal-For-Gopro-Hero3-3-Hero4-Aerial-Photography-p-1031482.html?rmmds=search), with the purpose of just having controll over PITCH and ( ROLL OR YAW ) of gimball.

 2: Controlling an gimbal like device like [this](https://www.youtube.com/watch?v=Py_RLdZwAlc&t=81s), which don't have any external gimbal control board.
 This will enable PITCH and ROLL controll and you can optinally enable `CAMSTAB` mode so the flight controller acts as an gimbal controller and stabilize the camera.
+If you want to sacrifise the ROLL-axis to control an servo controlling YAW-axis you need to disable `CAMSTAB`.

 ## Warning